-I know that when Mrs A was entering into the hire agreement, MOL and/or the dealership, might have told her that she may have an option to purchase the car at the end of the hire term.
+I know that when Mrs H was entering into the hire agreement, MOL and/or the dealership, might have told her that she may have an option to purchase the car at the end of the hire term.
 So, when considering if the hire agreement was misrepresented, among other aspects, I did think about whether Section 56 of the Consumer Credit Act 1974 would apply here.
 Section 56 deals with "antecedent negotiations" and it explains that finance providers are liable for what they say and for what is said by a credit broker or a supplier (in certain circumstances) before the consumer takes out the credit agreement.
 But considering all the circumstances of this case, I think most likely, this section does not apply.
-I say this because I have not seen enough evidence to be able to say that MOL was acting as the negotiator in respect of the antecedent negotiations.
-But even if I am wrong about this, I have considered all the circumstances from around the time Mrs A was entering into this hire agreement, and all the arguments made by both sides in this case.
+I say this because

+I have not seen enough evidence to be able to say that MOL was acting as the negotiator in respect of the antecedent negotiations.
+But even if I am wrong about this, I have considered all the circumstances from around the time Mrs H was entering into this hire agreement, and all the arguments made by both sides in this case.

-I considered that Mrs A might have been told that she may have an option to purchase the car at the end of the hire term, but I think, most likely, this was always subject to MOL's discretion.
+I considered that Mrs H might have been told that she may have an option to purchase the car at the end of the hire term, but I think, most likely, this was always subject to MOL's discretion.
 As such, they were not under any obligation to do so, and had the possibility to remove this goodwill option whenever they wanted to.

-Had Mrs A been told at the time she was entering into the hire agreement that she will have the definite option to purchase the car - I think, most likely, she would have questioned why her hire agreement states something else.
+Had Mrs H been told at the time she was entering into the hire agreement that she will have the definite option to purchase the car - I think, most likely, she would have questioned why her hire agreement states something else.
 And, if this was such an important option for her, I think most likely, she would not have entered into the hire agreement in question.

-Also, for me to say that her agreement was misrepresented to her, I would need to be satisfied that Mrs A was told a false statement of fact that caused her to enter into a contract she would not have entered into otherwise.
+Also, for me to say that her agreement was misrepresented to her, I would need to be satisfied that Mrs H was told a false statement of fact that caused her to enter into a contract she would not have entered into otherwise.
 And, based on the available evidence, I do not have enough to conclude that this is most likely what happened.
 Especially as at the time, she was entering the hire agreement, there was an option to purchase the car at the end of the hire term, so MOL or the dealership communicating to her that she may have an option to purchase the car would not be making a false statement of fact.
-I say this because at the time there was an option to purchase, but this was always subject to MOL's discretion.

-In addition, I considered that in August 2022 the MOL's website said something along the following lines: "It may be possible to buy your car at the end of the contract, but this can only be discussed in the final three months of your lease."
-I think it is more likely than not that this type of statement was also included on the website around the time Mrs A entered the hire agreement, because MOL have confirmed that they did not change their policy on selling their cars until November 2023.
+In addition, I considered that in July 2021 the MOL's website said something along the following lines: "It may be possible to buy your car at the end of the contract, but this can only be discussed in the final three months of your lease."
+I think it is more likely than not that this type of statement was also included on the website around the time Mrs H entered the hire agreement, because MOL have confirmed that they did not change their policy on selling their cars until November 2023.
 So, from this statement I can see the website used words such as: "may be possible".
-As such, I think Mrs A may have been told that "It may be possible to buy" the car, but I have not seen enough to say that, most likely, she was told that definitely she will have the right to do so.
+As such.
+I think Mrs H may have been told that "It may be possible to buy" the car, but I have not seen enough to say that, most likely, she was told that definitely she will have the right to do so.